NIRSpec Background Recommended Strategies

-A large fraction of NIRSpec observations are detector noise-limited, while many of those obtained in imaging mode or using the prism as disperser element (and only at certain wavelengths) will likely be dominated by the background noise.
+A large fraction of NIRSpec observations are detector noise-limited, while spectroscopy with the prism, as well as verification and confirmation images, may be dominated by the background noise at certain wavelengths.

 The main background components that affect NIRSpec observations are:

 - The in-field sky radiance, contributed by the zodiacal cloud of the Solar System and the Milky Way.

 These contributions are extensively described in the JWST Background Model article.

 Other signal components may affect NIRSpec observations in IFU and MOS mode, such as light through individual MSA failed open shutters, and the cumulative ″leakage″ signal caused by the closed MSA shutters which are not completely opaque to sky illumination.
 A description of the MSA flux leakage problem is presented in the article NIRSpec Micro-Shutter Assembly and a procedure on how to perform a correction for an IFU observation is described in the NIRSpec MSA Leakage Correction for IFU Observations article.